GSTJ/react-native-magic-modal/README.md

 **A:** Yes.
 With V3, you can now have multiple modals showing up at the same time.

+**Q:** Can I use Scrollables inside the modal?

+**A:**
+Yes, but Scrollables can't be used with swipe gestures enabled, as they conflict.
+Pass in `swipeDirection: undefined` on the `magicModal.show` function to disable gestures on them.

+If your use-case is a scrollable bottom-sheet, I recommend going with Gorhom's react-native-bottom-sheet for them temporarily, or waiting for an upcoming scrollable bottom-sheet feature in the library.

 ## Contributors

 Special thanks to everyone who contributed to making React Native Magic Modal a robust and user-friendly library.
 [See the full list](https://github.com/GSTJ/react-native-magic-modal/graphs/contributors).